NAME

 values of the input raster that fall within that zone.

-If there is a zonal map, the user can add a line and band to
+If there is a zonal map, the user can add a line and band to represent

-the zonal map only.
+zonal map only.
 Otherwise, the computational region can be changed to

-fit the extent of the zonal map with g.region
+fit the extent of the zonal map with g.region.

 By default, the resulting plot is displayed on screen.
 However, the

 user can also save the plot to file using the output option.
+The

-output = outputfile.png, the plot will be saved as a PNG file.
+= outputfile.png, the plot will be saved as a PNG file.

-The whiskers extend to the most extreme data point, which is no
+The whiskers extend to the most extreme data point, which is no more

-this.
 Note that range values need to be larger than 0.

-output map using map_outliers.
+of the output map using map_outliers.

 There are a few layout options, including the option to rotate the